Brritany/MLstatkit/README.md

 These references lay the groundwork for the statistical tests and methodologies implemented in MLstatkit, providing users with a deep understanding of their scientific basis and applicability.

+### AUC2OR
+The `AUR2OR` function converts the Area Under the Receiver Operating Characteristic Curve (AUC) into several related statistics including Cohen’s d, Pearson’s rpb, odds-ratio, and natural log odds-ratio.
+This conversion is particularly useful in interpreting the performance of classification models.
+For a detailed explanation of the mathematical formulas used in this conversion, refer to:
+- Salgado, J. F. (2018).
+"Transforming the area under the normal curve (AUC) into Cohen’s d, Pearson’s rpb, odds-ratio, and natural log odds-ratio: Two conversion tables."
+European Journal of Psychology Applied to Legal Context, 10(1), 35-47.

+These references provide the mathematical foundation for the AUR2OR function, ensuring that users can accurately interpret the statistical significance and practical implications of their model performance metrics.

 ## Contributing

 We welcome contributions to MLstatkit!
 Please see our contribution guidelines for more details.